Code-Institute-Submissions/milestone-project-179/README.md

 Friends tested the site on their devices, review the content of the website and the documentation to point out any bugs, issues or mistakes.<br>
 Some of those friends are developer.
+I also did some recommended style changes of my Mentor for the website.

 ## Known Bugs
 - I noticed that the hero images took too much space of the height of the screen on all devices, so I changed that.
 - I also changed the footer height and the sizes of the social media icons, so that they fit on all size screens in one line and the text has also get better presented.
 - I noticed some spelling mistakes which I have fixed.